Xiax24/ExtendedProfile-WindPower-Forecasting/README.md

 ## Data

-The dataset is archived at Science Data Bank (DOI: XXX).
+The dataset is archived at Science Data Bank (DOI: 10.57760/sciencedb.37695).

 After downloading, place the data files into: